John B. Weber: From Congressman to Commissioner of Ellis Island

-Following the war, Colonel Weber began his involvement in politics.
+Following the war, Weber began his involvement in politics.
 His early efforts involved helping to organize the Republican Third Ward "Grant Club" and serving as its president in 1867.
 The Third Ward Grant Club was involved in the presidential run of General Ulysses S. Grant in 1868.
 In the area of local politics, Weber helped to reform the rules for the election of county committeemen.
 The reforms gave voters a greater share in selecting candidates for these offices.

 He served as assistant postmaster of Buffalo 1871–1873.

 Sheriff of Erie County 1874–1876.

 He engaged in the wholesale grocery business.

 At the Republican Convention for the Thirty-third Congressional District, held at Niagara Falls, New York on September 3, 1884, John Weber was decided upon by a vote of 10–8 to be the Republican candidate for the Congressional seat.
 Weber was elected as a Republican to the Forty-ninth and Fiftieth Congresses (March 4, 1885 – March 3, 1889).
 He was unsuccessful when he sought reelection in 1888 for a seat in the Fifty-first Congress.

 He served as delegate to the Republican National Convention at Chicago in 1888.
 Weber was appointed the Grade-Crossing Commissioner of the city of Buffalo.
 He held this post from 1888 to 1908.

-In 1890 Weber was appointed as the first Commissioner of Immigration at the port of New York.
-On the opening day of Ellis Island, January 1, 1892, Colonel Weber gave a $10 gold Liberty coin to 17-year-old Annie Moore, who was the first foreigner to pass U.S. federal immigrant inspection at Ellis Island.
+In 1890, Weber was appointed as the first Commissioner of Immigration at the port of New York.
+On the opening day of Ellis Island, January 1, 1892, he gave a $10 gold Liberty coin to 17-year-old Annie Moore, who was the first foreigner to pass U.S. federal immigrant inspection at Ellis Island.
 He held this position until 1893.
-Weber also served as commissioner general of the Pan-American Exposition at Buffalo in 1901.
+He also served as commissioner general of the Pan-American Exposition at Buffalo in 1901.